headwirecom/aem-solr-search/README.md

         $ mvn clean install -Pauto-deploy-all

 3. Deploy the Geometrixx Media sample bundles.
+This is intended as a reference implementation that you can use to model your customizations.
+   The first Maven profile deploys `aemsolrsearch-geometrixx-sample` which includes Sling Models for representing Geometrixx Media
+   Article pages as a Solr document model, event listeners for real-time indexing, and a sample indexing implementation.
+The second profile deploys `aemsolrsearch-geometrixx-sample-content` that provides a small demo site and search page.

         $ mvn install -Pauto-deploy-geo
         $ mvn install -Pauto-deploy-sample

-4. Start Jetty.
-This will take sometime the first time, as Solr will be fetched from a Maven repository.
+4. Start Solr 4.10.1 using the quickstart distribution.
+This will take some time the first time, as Solr will be fetched from a Maven repository.
+   This will deploy a local instance of Jetty with Solr 4.10.1.

         $ cd aemsolrsearch-quickstart
         $ mvn clean resources:resources jetty:run

-5. In another terminal window run the index script.
+5. In another terminal window run the index script to perform a full index.

         $ cd ../aemsolrsearch-geometrixx-media-sample
         $ ./index-geometrixx-media-articles.sh